arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/setk/README.md

 ---
 layout: docs
-title: SetKW
+title: SetK
-permalink: /docs/datatypes/setkw/
+permalink: /docs/datatypes/setK/
 ---

-## SetKW
+## SetK

-SetKW(Kinded Wrapper) is a higher kinded wrapper around the the Set collection interface.
+SetK(Kinded Wrapper) is a higher kinded wrapper around the the Set collection interface.

 It can be created from the Kotlin Set type with a convient `k()` function.